 During his career, Dejan held various world-wide executive management positions, setting up and expanding businesses in the emerging markets, improving financial performance and streamlining management and marketing processes and structures.

-In 1998/99, as Vice President, Western Europe of World-Link UK, a global integrated telecom solutions provider based in New York, Dejan established the Central Office facilities in London, and supervised the operations of EUROLINK, a Greek subsidiary and a licensed telecom carrier.
+During 1997-1999, as Vice President, Western Europe of World-Link UK, a global integrated telecom solutions provider based in New York, Dejan established the Central Office facilities in London, and supervised the operations of EUROLINK, a Greek subsidiary and a licensed telecom carrier.

 From 1993-96, as Regional Director of Hasbro (a Fortune 500 company), he managed the head office in Vienna, two subsidiaries in Poland and Hungary, and 17 regional distributors.
 In 1995, he formed HASBRO’s regional head office in Vienna, Austria.
 In 1994, Dejan directed the purchase of a local Polish distributor and every aspect of this new venture.